DaveyJH/ci-portfolio-one-v4/README.md

         <a href="./index.html">home</a>
     </li>
 ~~~
 *Putting the text in a div, as a child of the anchor, has resolved the issue.
 The div is a  block element, and so, fills the width of the anchor.
-This reduces the chance of a bad UX from the tab not accepting user input even though it has changed color*
+This reduces the chance of a bad UX from the tab not accepting user input even though it has changed colour*

 ***index.html** - lines - **31 - 35***
 ~~~